Meet261/Exp1-LBA-null/README.md

 |---------------------------------|-----------------------------------------------------------------|----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `Exp1-LBA-null.R`               | `r-tidyverse`, `r-mvtnorm`, `r-knitr`, `r-rmarkdown`, `r-devtools`, `r-rcpp`, `r-coda`, `r-ggplot2` | Not Reproducible            | The function `pmwgs` is not found.
 This could be because the required package for `pmwgs` is missing or not installed properly. |

+## Acknowledgments

+This project uses data and resources from [Speed-Accuracy Tradeoffs In Decision Making: Perception Shifts And Goal Activation Bias Decision Thresholds](https://osf.io/wbyj7/).
+We acknowledge the contributions of the authors of the original project.
+Please refer to the [Speed-Accuracy Tradeoffs In Decision Making: Perception Shifts And Goal Activation Bias Decision Thresholds](https://osf.io/wbyj7/) for more details.